RajonDey/RD-Portfolio/README.md

 ## Myself
 Rajon, a software developer with experience in TypeScript, JavaScript, React, NextJs, Node.js, and Three.js.
 Also passionate about creating websites using Headless CMS, WordPress, Wix, Squarespace, and Shopify.

+use npm run build - to make dist folder and hosting this website static